iamstoick/drupal-pre-commit/README.md

 ## Bypassing the pre-commit hook
-If you're really sure that it is ok to commit the changes without resolving the coding standard problem detected by the script, you can skip or bypass the validation by using <strong>--no-verify</strong>
+If you're really sure that it is ok to commit the changes without resolving the coding standard problem detected by the script, you can skip or bypass the validation by using `--no-verify`.

 ```
 $ git commit -am "#1452 Commit message | Bypassing validation process" --no-verify